sjbylo/example-bash-operator/README.md

 test/test.sh
 ```

-This command can be used to clean up any background processes:
+This command can be used to clean up any background processes that might get left behind after the Operator is interrupted with Ctrl-C:

 ```
 kill `ps -ef | grep op.sh| grep -v -e grep -e vi | awk '{$3 == 1; print $2}'`